open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/features/data-insight/cost-analaysis.md

 # Cost Analysis (Collate Only)

 Gain valuable insights into your resource allocation and utilization with `Cost Analysis`.
-With a suite of interactive graphs, it empowers you to make data-driven decisions to optimize your costs and improve your resource management.
-You'll be equipped to make informed decisions, reduce wastage, and optimize your resources, ultimately enhancing cost-efficiency and performance.
+With a suite of interactive graphs, it empowers you to make data-driven decisions to optimize your data platform costs and improve your resource management.
+You'll be equipped to make informed decisions, and optimize your resources.

 ## Supported Connectors
 {% multiTablesWrapper %}